Sections

 Assistant Chief, Deputy Attorney General

 The DCF-Central Section provides representation to the Department of Children and Families (DCF), the agency tasked with protecting children and strengthening families.
-The deputies in this section represent OCF when it seeks supervision or custody of abused and neglected children or is seeking termination of parental rights when deemed necessary.
+The deputies in this section represent DCF when it seeks supervision or custody of abused and neglected children or is seeking termination of parental rights when deemed necessary.
 The work is litigation intensive but also touches on aspects of social work.
 There is also significant appellate work undertaken by all deputies in the section.
-This DCF section also provides representation at the Office of Administrative Law in OCF’s administrative cases, advice to various units in OCF, on issues such as licensing and employment.
+This DCF section also provides representation at the Office of Administrative Law in DCF’s administrative cases, advice to various units in DCF, on issues such as licensing and employment.
 The section provides representation in matters originating in Mercer, Middlesex, Monmouth and Ocean counties as well as the Administrative Hearings Unit in administrative cases at the OAL.

 Department of Children and Families (DCF) - Essex Section - Newark